thanasipantazides/response-tools/docs/instrument.rst

-For the CdTe detectors, the response information available through this package was constructed from experimental data taken with each specific detector.
+For the CdTe detectors, the response information available through this package was constructed from experimental data taken with each specific detector, in combination with GEANT4 simulation.
 The response for CdTe1–CdTe4 is unique to that detector.